rileyherman/accessibility-dev-day/README.md

 require, you to wear headphones.

 I won't go into detail myself as I'm probably not the best person to instruct you on these things.
 For a select few of these screen readers, I'll direct you to their tutorials.
 I found them pretty good.

+It's hard to navigate a computer in a totally different way so try to be patient with yourself and don't give up!

 #### VoiceOver